How do I Manage my Estate Plan in a Divorce?

 Tips on how to Manage your Estate Plan in Monmouth and Ocean County Divorce

 Divorce has implications for every aspect of a person’s life, from their emotional, mental, and physical health to their financial wellbeing.
-During and after a divorce, most people reassess elements of their lives and plans for the future and refine them, in order to be more in alignment with their new trajectory.
+During and after a divorce, most people reassess elements of their lives and plans for the future and refine them to align with their new trajectory.
 One financial rearrangement that may need attention is the estate plan.
 An estate plan doesn’t only strategically prepare you for your future – it affects your children and determines many important elements of their wellbeing in the case of your death or that of your ex.
-Having an understanding of how the divorce could and does affect the myriad aspects of your estate is essential in the early post-divorce process.
+Understanding how the divorce could and does affect the myriad aspects of your estate is essential in the early post-divorce process.
 So what are immediate steps to take involving updating your estate plan after finalizing a divorce?
 Read on to learn more.

 Update your healthcare proxy